ZEJIA-LIU/web-softwaretools-plain/report/Front_End_UX.md

 ## Modify according to users' feedback

-## 1. Use real pet pics to replace icon and make the page more colorful
+### 1. Use real pet pics to replace icon & make the page more colorful
 * Detailed contents:

     1. uses hope that the webpage should contain more real pet picture.
 So we replaced original petCard img to real pictures of pets.